-Every chapter files a version of the IRS Form 990.
-The specific version is determined based on the total gross receipts and assets of a chapter.
-Gross receipts are the total revenues the chapter received from all sources during its tax year, without subtracting any costs or expenses.
+Every chapter and AVC files a version of the IRS Form 990.
+The specific version is determined based on the total gross receipts and assets of the chapter or AVC.
+Gross receipts are the total revenues the chapter or AVC received from all sources during its tax year, without subtracting any costs or expenses.
 The chart below will help you identify the version of the Form 990 your chapter must file.

 |Gross Receipts and Assets||Form 990 Version|

-Tax returns are due on the 15th day of the 5th month after the chapter’s tax year-end.
-If a Chapter’s tax year ends June 30, the tax form would be due November 15 (the 15th of the fifth month after June 30).
-If you aren’t sure of your year end, contact Jennifer Meals, Finance Director at 804-823-9349.
+Tax returns are due on the 15th day of the 5th month after the tax year-end for the chapter or AVC.
+If a tax year ends June 30, the tax form would be due November 15 (the 15th of the fifth month after June 30).
+If you aren’t sure of your year end, contact SigEp's finance team at email@example.com.

-Chapters can avoid the tax on investment income only by following IRS procedures called “set-aside.”
-This IRS provision (originally written in a case for Sigma Phi Epsilon Fraternity in 1969 which still stands as IRS ruling for all fraternal organizations) allows organizations to “set aside” net investment income for charitable, religious, scientific, or literary or educational purposes.
+Chapters and AVCs can avoid the tax on investment income only by following IRS procedures called “set-aside.”
+In other words, if the UBI is not investment income, taxes must be paid.
+For investment income, there is an IRS provision (originally written in a case for Sigma Phi Epsilon Fraternity in 1969 which still stands as the IRS ruling for all fraternal organizations) which allows organizations to “set aside” net investment income for charitable, religious, scientific, or literary or educational purposes.

-In other words, you can deduct all expenses for educational purposes from your CIF earnings (e.g. Balanced Man Scholarships, educational programming, facilities or materials, registrations for Carlson and Conclave and cost of sending members to Carlson and Conclave, etc.).
-Every chapter can document it pays $1,525 per year in Carlson and Conclave registration fees plus any expenses paid by the chapter to attend, all of which should be deducted (“set aside”) to offset otherwise taxable investment earnings.
+In other words, you can deduct all expenses for educational purposes from your investment earnings (e.g. Balanced Man Scholarships, educational programming, facilities or materials, registrations for Carlson and Conclave and cost of sending members to Carlson, Ruck, Tragos Quest and Conclave, etc.).
+Every chapter can document it pays $1,825 per year in Carlson and Conclave registration fees plus any expenses paid by the chapter to attend, all of which should be deducted (“set aside”) to offset otherwise taxable investment earnings.

 Here’s an example of “Set aside”:

-The educational set aside expense can be paid from chapter operating funds without impacting CIF.
+The educational set aside expense can be paid from chapter operating funds.
 It is treated as an offset to earnings.